INM-6/hybridLFPy/examples/Hagen_et_al_2016_cercor/README.txt

 - morphologies/*/*.hoc:
     NEURON-language morphology files used for predictions of local-field potentials.
 By default the 'stretched' geometries will be used.
-It is possible to use simplified 'ballnstick' ones, but this will affect the appearance of the simulated output.
+It is possible to use simplified 'ballnstick' ones to reduce overall simulation times, but this will affect the  numerical result of the simulated output as the laminar distribution of in and outgoing currents are not conserved.

 - expsyni.mod:
     NMODL language specification of the current-based synapse.
 In order to run